 As a result of School Choice policy, Bay District Schools continues to strive toward developing schools that are unique, competitive and welcoming to all students in Bay County.
 Bay District Schools, with its educational and industry partners, is the gateway to a seamless career pathway for the youth of Bay County.
-The path to STEM related fields begin as early as elementary school but is primarily cultivated in the middle and high school level.
-Bay District Schools currently offers programs that fosters all levels of STEM related career pathways such as: advanced STEM courses, Advanced Placement (AP) Math and Science courses, career and technical education, career academies, industry certifications, dual enrollment, and cooperative education.
-Nonetheless, the school district is challenged by a variety of factors that are barriers to providing educational excellence in STEM and Career and Technical training.
-Key factors include: resources to construct a training center that is adequately equipped for exemplary STEM education, career academies, and technical training that can adapt to technological advancements; critical shortage of instructors that are certified to instruct STEM related subject matters, and socioeconomic factors that hinder learning among disadvantaged students.
+The school district is challenged by a variety of factors that are barriers to providing educational excellence in Career and Technical training in the field of Manufacturing.
+Key factors include: funding to enhance career pathways and to develop new career academies, resources to construct labs that are adequately equipped, technical training for instructors that can adapt to technological advancements and socioeconomic factors that hinder learning among disadvantaged students.